 Embedding the video

 After you have created the HTML page, the next step will be embedding your video.
 You will want to have more than one video format available in your embed code and the sound should be muted.
-If you are using SYNQ, you can call the details API and copy the urls for the mp4 and webm outputs.
 We will use similar embed code as described in the autoplay videos for mobile blog post:

 <video width="300" height="150" loop="loop" muted="" autoplay="autoplay" playsinline="playsinline" poster="https://media.giphy.com/media/26Ff43GwoaAks9XgY/giphy.gif"> <source src="https://multicdn.synq.fm/blog/videos/background.mp4" type="video/mp4"> </video>

-Replace the paths in the above code with your paths to where your gif and video source files exist.
+Replace the paths in the above code with the paths to where your gif and video source files exist.
 The embed code pasted into your sample.html file should look something like this:

 Adding the CSS to your HTML page